Prapthi564/DevOps-DevSecOps-Hackathon/Coach/Solution-Guide/Hackathon-Day-2/Challenge-4.md

    >**Note**: You can also find the deployment ID within the environment details tab of your integrated lab guide.

-1. Open a new terminal in VS Code and run the following command to log in to your Azure account:
+1. In the VS Code Terminal, run the following command to log in to your Azure account:

    ```
    Connect-AzAccount